 Cause that’s seriously how hard it was.

-Epoxy grout was an absolute nightmare to work with and sent grown men into fits of rage, despair and panic.
+It was an absolute nightmare to work with and sent grown men into fits of rage, despair and panic and no cleaning products could wash it off.
 Imagine setting $8,000 worth of tiles, only to realize the gunk you spread on the tiles ain’t coming off.
 Ever.

 And the only way to fix the problem is by tearing it all up and starting over.

-So Epoxy grout earned itself a reputation as a product to run away from and for good reason.
-Thankfully, constant improvements have made epoxy grout much easier to work with nowadays however,
+So it earned itself a reputation in the United States and the world as a product to run away from and for good reason.
+Home improvement stores rarely sold it as well and was considering a highly specialist product.
+Thankfully, they’re much better now and constant improvements have made these products much easier to work with nowadays – however,

 Epoxy Grout Is Still Difficult To Use If You Don’t Know The Technique.

-Don’t worry, I’ll share my top epoxy grouting tips and the best epoxy grout float to use in this article 🙂
+Don’t worry, I’ll share my top grouting tips and the best grout float to use in this article 🙂

 Best Epoxy Grout: